GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Experiments

-\textbf{The effect of negative weights on exploration.} First, to answer \qtwo, we select a reward function with two optima, shown in~\Cref{fig:bandit_negative} (Left), and initialize the policy to be aligned with the sub-optimum, so the policy is very likely to get stuck at the sub-optimum.
-We compare four types of reweighting methods: \textbf{Linear} \textbf{Square}, \textbf{Exp} $w(a) = \operatorname{softmax}(\hat R(a))$, and linear with negative $\ell=-0.05$ labeled as \textbf{Lin.
-Neg.} The regret curves are shown in~\Cref{fig:bandit_negative} (right), which show that, all reweighting methods cannot achieve the global optimum for every trial without negative reweighting; in particular, linear reweighting frequently becomes trapped in a local optimum.
-After adding negative reweighting, as shown in~\Cref{fig:bandit_negative} (right), \textbf{Lin.
-Neg.} can escape the sub-optimum, showing that negative reweighting can effectively help exploration.
+\textbf{\qtwo~The effect of negative weights on exploration.} First, we select a reward function with two optima, shown in~\Cref{fig:bandit_negative} (Left), and initialize the policy to be aligned with the sub-optimum, so the policy is very likely to get stuck.
+We compare four types of reweighting methods: \textbf{Linear}, \textbf{Square}, \textbf{Exp}, and \textbf{Neg}.
+The first three are non-negative reweighting with different weighting functions in~\eqref{eq:weighted_matching}, while \textbf{Neg} uses negative reweighting in~\eqref{eq.negative_truncation} with default lower bound $\ell=-0.3$.

+The regret curves are shown in~\Cref{fig:bandit_negative} (right), which show that, \textbf{Linear}, \textbf{Square}, \textbf{Exp} cannot achieve the global optimum for every trial.
+In particular, \textbf{Linear} reweighting always gets trapped in a local optimum.
+After adding negative reweighting, as shown in~\Cref{fig:bandit_negative} (middle), \textbf{Neg} can escape the sub-optimum, showing that negative reweighting can effectively help exploration and escape the local optimum.
+We also compare different negative lower bounds $\ell$ in~\Cref{fig:bandit_negative} (right).
+As $\ell$ decreases, the regret first decreases as the repelling effect kicks in, then regret increases again because large negative reweighting makes the algorithm unstable.
+The sweet spots are $-0.3$ or $-0.5$.